thomasheller/crab/README.md

 ```

 By default, mainSections is set to use the `blog` folder and the
-`features` folder in the exampleSite folder.
+`features` folder in the exampleSite folder set within the included
+`config.toml`.

 ## Menus